Bachelor's degree conferred before the program starts.

 Goal Statement, 300-500 words (1-2 double spaced pages).
 Successful UW MIT applicants demonstrate strong knowledge of subject matter content knowledge, a passion for teaching traditionally underserved populations, and an interest in issues of social justice.
 Draw upon your personal experiences and qualities to explain your interest in becoming a teacher.Explain your views on the role of education in society and your reasons for wanting to enter the teaching profession.
 Describe how your educational background and your educational experience working with youth have influenced your interest in teaching.
 Indicate how your talents, skills, and experiences might contribute to the UW MIT community (may include: diverse cultural experiences, family background, extracurricular activities, accomplishments, career goals, life and work experiences, obstacles you have overcome, special talents) and why the Secondary MIT is a good fit for your goals.
 Your statement will be read by the Admissions Committee that includes university faculty and staff and school administrators, and teachers with whom you may be placed for internships.

-2 letters of recommendation - academic or professional references (must be from sources other than 40 hours).
+2 letters of recommendation - academic or professional references.

 WEST-B - State required basic skills assessment for all teacher candidates.
 Applicants must take the reading, writing and math subtests of the WEST-B, SAT, ACT, Praxis I or CBEST.
 Visit the WEST website for upcoming test dates and registration information.
 If you are unable to schedule an exam due to COVID 19 closures, please note your plan to take the test once test centers reopen.
 It is the responsibility of the University of Washington College of Education to evaluate these assessment scores, along with all other applicable evidence, to determine if potential candidates have the requisite knowledge of basic skills in writing, reading and mathematics to be successful students and certified teachers.
 Score reports must be uploaded to the MIT application or offical scores should be sent to the UW.
 Contact Student Services Score Report (3190337-1270) for ACT scores or College Board (866-756-7346) for SAT reports.

 WEST-E or NES – State required content knowledge test.
 Visit the Pearson website for registration information, test dates and sample questions.
 Candidates in History and Social Studies are required to pass the WEST-E subject test; all other candidates must pass the NES appropriate to their endorsement.
 The content assessment test is not required at the time of application but must be passed in order to proceed with full time student teaching.

 ACTFL (for World Language Applicants only) - Advanced Low must be achieved on both the oral and written ACTFL exams in the target language.
 The tests are not required at the time of application but must be passed before beginning the Master in Teaching program.
 Visit the ACTFL site for registration information.

 3.0 grade point average from the most recent 90 graded quarter (60 semester) credits.